memoiry/Ticky/README.md

 Ticky - a Tic Tac Toe game, implemented in python, pygame.
 It includes a unbeatable computer AI.
 Have a try : )

+If you like it, PLEASE give it a star, Thanks!

 ### Require

 You should have `pygame` module installed